khslam72/khslam72.github.io/_posts/2025-09-29-nmixx-know-about-me-mv-explained.md

 ***
 The MV is packed with subtle lore references and complex visual storytelling.

 **1. The Biblical/Mythological Subtext:** Some fans and analysts noted possible mythological parallels.
 The boarding of the MMU ship, potentially carrying them (and other believers/NSWERs) to a utopian land, mirrors the story of **Noah's Ark**.
-Scenes featuring mysterious glowing jellies that give them 'knowledge' can be likened to the **Forbidden Fruit**—implying that their journey to Mixxtopia requires breaking rules or challenging the status quo of the FIELD.
+Scenes featuring mysterious glowing jellies that give them 'knowledge' can be likened to the **Forbidden Fruit**—implying that their journey to Mixxtopia requires breaking rules or challenging the status status quo of the FIELD.

 **2. Kyujin's Cat Eye and the Spy:** **Kyujin's** distinctive cat-eye visual is highly significant.
 In NMIXX lore, this often hints at her role as an observant or perhaps even a guiding figure.
 In the "KNOW ABOUT ME" MV, she is often shown looking through screens or acting as an introspective observer.
 This suggests that the process of "knowing" themselves and the path forward is a deep, internal, and visually acute one.